 Chinese cuisine expert Fuschia Dunlop says that “the best varieties of black vinegar made from fermented glutinous rice with charred rice used to give a deep brown color.”
 Look for it in Asian groceries or online.

-Serve with: This soup is delicious with Simple Scallion Pancakes.
-If you want to just stick with making the soup, consider vegetable dumplings or spring rolls from the frozen foods aisle of the supermarket or natural foods store.
+- Or, if you want to just stick with one recipe, consider vegetable dumplings or spring rolls from the frozen foods aisle of the supermarket or natural foods store.

 - Quick Ginger-Miso Noodle Soup

 - Asian Noodle Soup with Tofu, Greens, & Shiitake Mushrooms